sergmain/metaheuristic-docs/p/full-installation.md

 ## On-premises installation

 - Create dir for Metaheuristic, i.e. /mh-root
-It'll be /mh-root in the follow text.
+It'll be /mh-root in the following text.

-- Change dir to /mh-root and create the follow dirs:
+- Change dir to /mh-root and create the following dirs:

 ```text
 /mh-root/config